-EU Capital Requirement Regulation 3
+EU Capital Requirements Regulation 3

-- Regulatory initiative: Review of the EU Capital Requirements Regulation (CRR), the so-called CRR3 proposal, which is a part of a broader review of EU prudential rules for banks. - Key issue: Capital treatment of Securities Financing Transactions (SFTs). - Key message: ICMA advocates for the recognition of the short-term nature of SFT transactions in risk weighted assets (RWA) calculation under the standardised approach with respect to banks' counterparty credit risk exposures to non-banks. - Legislative stage: The EC's CRR3 proposal of October 2021 is now being debated by the EP (draft report and draft amendments) and the Council with a view to agreeing on a final text, possibly in 2023. - ICMA engagement: Outreach to key representatives in the Council and EP.
+- Regulatory initiative: Review of the EU Capital Requirements Regulation (CRR), the so-called CRR3 proposal, which is a part of a broader review of EU prudential rules for banks. - Key issue: Capital treatment of Securities Financing Transactions (SFTs). - Key message: ICMA advocates for the recognition of the short-term nature of SFT transactions in risk weighted assets (RWA) calculation under the standardised approach with respect to banks' counterparty credit risk exposures to non-banks. - Legislative stage: The Council and the EP have both finalised their respective positions (the Council and the EP) on the EC's CRR3 proposal of October 2021 and have entered into trilogue discussions to agree on a final compromise text, over the coming months. - ICMA engagement and materials: Outreach to key representatives in the Council and EP.
 ICMA published a briefing note in July 2022.